particle-iot/docs/src/content/tutorials/device-os/bluetooth-le.md

 - Type: Basic features supported by the peripheral device
 - Local Name: a descriptive name for your peripheral device
-- Service UUIDs: a list of UUIDs supported by your peripheral device
+- Service UUID: UUIDs supported by your peripheral device
 - Custom data: such as beacon data for iBeacon

 While central devices do not advertise, they may scan for devices in range and use their advertising data to determine what to connect to.
 For example, the heart rate central finds the first heart rate sensor in range and connects to it automatically.

 ### Scan Response

 In addition to the 31 bytes of advertising data, the device doing the scanning can request the scan response data.
 This does not require authentication, and does not require making a connection.
-The scan response data is an additional 31 bytes of data the peripheral can return to the scanning device, though it takes an extra set of packets to and from the peripheral.
+The scan response data is an additional 31 bytes of data the peripheral can return to the scanning device, though it takes an extra set of packets to and from the peripheral to request and receive it.

 ### Services